Lamont-Labs/QuantraCore/docs/investor/legal/RISK_DISCLOSURES.md

 ### 2.3 Training Data Limitations
 Models are trained on historical data that may not reflect future conditions:
-- Training period: 2 years of 15-minute intraday bars
+- Training period: 60 days of 15-minute intraday bars (32,397 bars)
-- Training symbols: 59 symbols (may not generalize to all stocks)
+- Training symbols: 29 symbols (may not generalize to all stocks)
+- Training samples: 6,085 labeled samples
 - Training conditions: May not include rare events (flash crashes, pandemics)

 ### 2.4 Overfitting Risk